neochrome/parameter-store-executor/README.md

 # Parameter Store Executor

 Fetches parameters recursively at PARAMETER_PATHs from AWS SSM Parameter Store.
-Then executes CMD with the parameters transformed into ENVIRONMENT variables.
+Then executes CMD with the parameters transformed into ENV variables.

 The parameter names will be transformed as:
  - Make relative to the corresponding PARAMETER_PATH